 College kudos: Get to know Professor Mark Fly and Assistant Professor Amy Fulcher from the College of Agricultural Sciences and Natural Resources.

 College kudos: Get to know professors John McRae and Edgar Stach from the College of Architecture and Design.

 Faculty Appreciation Week wraps up today.
 Today’s the last day for faculty to take advantage of special discounts and view the faculty book showcase at Hodges Library.Watch the final “thank you” video from students in “Tennessee Today.”

-College Kudos: Get to know Associate Professor Melissa Bowers, Associate Professor Terry Esper, and Professor Dan Flint from the College of Business Administration.
+College kudos: Get to know Associate Professor Ben Blalock, Assistant Professor Claudia Rawn, and Professor Mingjun Zhang from the College of Engineering.

 College kudos: Get to know assistant professors Ginger Evans and Sally Helton from the College of Nursing.